 |My host mother, two brothers, and me at a wedding.|

 |With this guy as my brother, how could I possible leave|

 Lesotho at the end of my initial service?

 Peace Corps Service is said to be 27 months, including the three months of Pre-Service Training.
-Most of my peers headed home in July 2016, however, I extended my service and am currently serving as a Peace Corps Volunteer Leader.
-This has me working in my community about 40% of the time and working with the Peace Corps office 60% of the time.
-I will continue to work in Lesotho until August 2017.
+Most of my peers headed home in July 2016, however, I extended my service twice (first in July 2016 and again in August 2017) and am currently serving as a Peace Corps Volunteer Leader.
+This has me working at my host organization half of the time and with Peace Corps the other half.
+I will continue to work in Lesotho until April 2018.